 The inspection fee for a typical single family residence varies.
 The inspection fee will depend upon the size of the house, particular features of the house, its age, and possible additional services, such as swimming pools, spas, sprinkler systems or septic systems.
 However, do not let cost be a factor in deciding whether or not to have a home inspection, or in the selection of your home inspector.
 The knowledge gained from an inspection is well worth the cost, and the lowest priced inspector is not necessarily a bargain.
 The inspector’s qualifications, including his experience, training, and professional affiliations, should be the most important consideration.

 5Do you offer discounts?

-Yes, we proudly offer discounts for Military personnel and Veterans, Emergency First Responders, Teachers and Senior Citizens.
+Yes, we proudly offer discounts for Military personnel, Veterans and Emergency First Responders.
 Call our office for more details.

 6Can I do it myself?